aaw-team/pagenotfoundhandling/Documentation/Administration/Index.rst

 .. include:: ../Includes.txt

-.. highlight:: typoscript
+.. _section-administration:

 ==============================
 Administration
 ==============================

+.. _section-installation:

 Installation
 ==============================

-* Import and install the extension via extension manager
+Install the extension via extension manager.

 Once installed the extension is already active.
 By default the 404 Page is a simple pure HTML template, that includes a title and a message with almost